 Serves: DC

-Focus area/description: The Criminal System Reform program of the Washington Lawyers' Committee advocates for the humane treatment and dignity of all persons convicted or charged - or formerly convicted - with a criminal sentence under District of Columbia law, to assist their family members with prison related issues, and to encourage progressive criminal justice reform.
+Focus area/description: The Washington Lawyers' Committee advocates for the humane treatment and dignity of all persons convicted or charged - or formerly convicted - under District of Columbia law, to assist their family members with prison related issues, and to encourage progressive criminal justice reform.

 The program's goals are a) to remedy deficiencies in medical and mental health services; b) to ensure that conditions of confinement are safe and humane; c) to work to prevent acts of violence, sexual assault, and torture in prisons; and d) to work with returning citizens and community advocates to create policy initiatives that reduce incarceration and assist individuals returning from a period of incarceration.